HomingL/ShopifyCodingChallengeBackend/doc/API_doc.md

 ### Create
 - description: create a new image
 - request: `POST /api/images/`
-    - content-type: `application/json`
+    - content-type: `multipart/form-data`
     - body: object
-        - title: (string) the tile of the image
+        - title: (string) the title of the image
-        - author: (string) the author of the image
-        - url: (string) the url of the image
+        - picture: (File) the image
 - response: 200
     - content-type `applicaiton/json`
-    - body: object
+    - body: list of image objects
         - _id: (string) the image id
         - title: (string) the title of the image
-        - author: (string) the author of the image
+        - owner_id: (string) owner of the image
         - file: (object) the file object
         - createdAt: (string) the created date
         - updatedAt: (string) the last updated date